by Business Diamonds

 Water is an important matter for a building, both with regard to its consumption as well as the structural problems that can result from improper handling of water and humidity: the latter can cause mold growth or bacterial accumulation.

-It should be noted that our body is composed of 60% water and water, if free of pollutants, is essential for our existence.
+Note that our body is composed of 60% water and this, if free of pollutants, is essential for our existence.
 Ingestion of pollutants such as heavy metals but also Pfas or drug residues can cause various diseases such as infections, reproductive diseases or cancer.

 To reduce the risks from improper water treatment, it is necessary to: